6 Types Of Management Styles In 2021

 A classic example of an affiliative leader is Joe Torre, the ex-manager of the New York Yankees.
 Joe's greatest strength was holding the team together and building a sense of harmony among teammates.

-- Employees see you as an ally and will respect the fact that you're trying to help them succeed.
+- Employees see you as an ally and respect the fact that you're trying to help them succeed.

 - It builds trust among managers and employees.